 Seacliff State Beach is often recognized by the crumbling WWI vintage tanker, the Palo Alto that sits at the end of the fishing pier.
 The beach is also a popular swimming spot.
 Exit Highway 1 at State Park Drive a little northwest of Aptos.
-Phone 831-429-2850.
+Phone (831) 685-6444 for more info.

-The 26 full hook-up campsites and 34 non hook-up campsites are asphalt and for self-contained RVs only.
+The 26 full hook-up campsites and 38 non hook-up campsites are asphalt and for self-contained vehicles only.
 A self-contained vehicle contains permanent working plumbing fixtures, flushable toilets, and a sealed, permanently affixed effluent holding tank.
-Hook-up sites 12, 13 and 26 are designated accessible while all sites in the non-hook-up area meet accessible requirements.
-Reservations are accepted year-round and are a necessity in summer and beyond at this highly popular beach campground.
-The maximum consecutive stay is 7 days with a maximum of 30 days in a calendar year.
+Hook-up sites #12, #13 and #26 are accessible, while all sites in the non-hook-up area are generally accessible.
+All restrooms in the campground are accessible.

-South End Day Use Area.
-Many accessible picnic sites under shade structures are available.
-Accessible parking and several accessible restrooms are available.
+Many accessible picnic sites under shade structures are available in the South End Day Use Area.
+Accessible parking and restrooms are available.

-Parking, comfort stations and outdoor rinsing showers are accessible.
+Parking, comfort stations and outdoor rinsing showers in the Rio Del Mar Beach area are accessible.

 A beach wheelchair is available.
 Phone (831) 685-6500 or (831) 685-6444 for more info.